 - Generate leads

 The first step to answering this question is figuring out what stage of the buyer’s journey your marketing campaign is targeting.
-Are you trying to bring in new customers, or are you attempting to gather feedback from existing clients?
-Are you marketing your brand to those who recognise it, or are you introducing a new brand identity altogether?
+Are you trying to bring in new customers, or are you attempting to gather feedback from existing customers?
+Are you marketing your brand to those who recognize it, or those who are currently unfamiliar?

 Distributing Your Marketing Campaign

-This is where you start considering what, and when, your consumers and audience will see your marketing campaign.
-As a marketer, you should have a pretty good understanding of which channels you use to promote your products and which of these channels work best.
+This is where you start considering when and where your intended audience will see your marketing campaign.
+As a marketer, you should already have a pretty good understanding of which channels you use for promotion and which of these channels work best.

 If you need some inspiration, take a look at our guide on how to create a social media calendar; it has insights and tips on how you can plan out your content successfully.